North Macedonia Country Summary

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in North Macedonia was undertaken in 2023.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in North Macedonia was undertaken in 2025.
 According to that Evaluation, North Macedonia was deemed Compliant for 6 and Largely Compliant for 22 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 0 and Substantially Effective 1 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.
+It remains Highly Effective for 0 and Substantially Effective 1 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions